MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-vms-with-ha-dr.md

    :::image type="content" source="media/migrate-weblogic-to-vms-with-ha-dr/portal-notifications-icon.png" alt-text="Screenshot of the Azure portal notifications icon" lightbox="media/migrate-weblogic-to-vms-with-ha-dr/portal-notifications-icon.png":::

 1. Monitor event **Stopping virtual machine** for each VM until it becomes **Successfully stopped virtual machine**.
-Keep the page open and you will use it for failover test later.
+Keep the page open and you use it for failover test later.

 Now open and refresh the overview page of your Traffic Manager profile, until you see **Monitor status** of endpoint *myFailoverEndpoint* becomes *Degraded*.

 ### Verify app

 Open the DNS name of your Azure Traffic Manager profile in a new tab of the browser, appending with the context root */weblogic-cafe* of the deployed app, for example, `http://tmprofile-ejb113023.trafficmanager.net/weblogic-cafe`.
 Create a new coffee with name and price (for example, *Coffee 1* with price *10*), which is persisted into both application data table and session table of the database.
-You should see the similar UI of the sample app as below:
+You should see the similar UI of the sample app:

 :::image type="content" source="media/migrate-weblogic-to-vms-with-ha-dr/sample-app-ui.png" alt-text="Screenshot of the sample application UI." lightbox="media/migrate-weblogic-to-vms-with-ha-dr/sample-app-ui.png":::

-If you don't see this, you must troubleshoot and resolve the issue before continuing.
+If you don't see the similar UI, you must troubleshoot and resolve the issue before continuing.

-Keep the page open and you will use it for failover test later.
+Keep the page open and you use it for failover test later.

 ## Next steps